Keats/vincentprouillet/content/blog/releasing-gutenberg-0.4.0.md

 You can download built binaries from the [Github releases page](https://github.com/Keats/gutenberg/releases) or install it from [one of the installation methods](https://www.getgutenberg.io/documentation/getting-started/installation/).

-You should also be able install it on Ubuntu via Snapcraft once [this bug](https://forum.snapcraft.io/t/the-rust-plugin-sets-an-invalid-manifest-path/6565/6) is resolved.
+You should also be able to install it on Ubuntu via Snapcraft once [this bug](https://forum.snapcraft.io/t/the-rust-plugin-sets-an-invalid-manifest-path/6565/6) is resolved.

 ## What's new